Wilmer Flores Player Props: Giants vs. Diamondbacks

 - Flores is batting .348 with one homer during his last games and is on a five-game hitting streak.

-- In 32.1% of his games this year, Flores has notched at least one RBI.
-In seven of those games (9.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Flores has driven in a run in 25 games this year (32.1%), including seven games with more than one RBI (9.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.